This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 Store bought

-All you need to do with store bought is stick it in the freezer and keep it at a steady temperature (which applies to all frozen food).
+All you need to do with store bought is stick it in the freezer unopened in its sealed bag.

 We recommend thinking about what you will need that block for in the future and then prepare it accordingly.